basecamp/bc3-api/sections/comments.md

 **Required parameters**: HTML `content` as the body of the message.
 See our [Rich content][5] guide for what is allowed.

+Note: All people who are subscribed to the recording will be notified when the comment is posted.
+Changing who is subscribed is coming soon!

+This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
+See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
+The `Location` header will contain a URL to the HTML version of the new comment.

+###### Example JSON Request

 ``` json
 {
   "content": "<div><em>Wow!</em> That is cool.</div>",
 }
 ```

-Note: All people who are subscribed to the recording will be notified when the comment is posted.
-Changing who is subscribed is coming soon!

-This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
-See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
-The `Location` header will contain a URL to the HTML version of the new comment.

 ###### Copy as cURL: